Home » Truck Insurance »

 Compare Pickup Truck Insurance Quotes

-• Specialist insurance for private and commercial pickup trucks
+- Specialist pickup insurance for private and commercial pickup trucks

 Pickup truck: What is it?

-An enclosed front cab and an open cargo area are two characteristics that insurers use to characterize a pick-up truck.
-They come in a variety of sizes and forms, but single-cab pick-ups only have a place for the driver and two passengers in one row of seats whereas double-cab pick-ups have two rows of seats and can accommodate people in the back.
+An enclosed front cab and an open cargo area are two characteristics that insurers use to characterise a pick-up truck.
+They come in a variety of sizes and forms, but single-cab pick-ups only have a place for the driver and two passengers in one row of seats, whereas double-cab pick-ups have two rows of seats and can accommodate people in the back.

-Insurance companies and the tax man typically refer to pickups as vans, however, double-cap pick-ups can be referred to as private light goods (PLG) vehicles.
+Insurance companies and the taxman typically refer to pickups as vans; however, double-cab pick-ups can be referred to as private light goods (PLG) vehicles.
 You may find out exactly what kind of van you have by consulting the logbook.
 Vans may pay less road tax than cars since they fall under the N1 or N2 classification.

 Pickup truck insurance: Overview